Let's celebrate together "Visit Nepal 2023", Get amazing discount for group travelers!

 • Max Altitude5,050 (16,568 ft)

-Welcome to the land of Snow Leopard and Red Panda.
-The Langtang valley trekking is famous trekking in the Langtang region, north of Kathmandu.
-It is a fantastic trip that offers spectacular views of the Langtang Himalayan range, flora and fauna of the Langtang National Park along with the rich culture and Tamang ethnic traditions.
-Mountaineers argue that the Langtang Valley is really worth seeing and the views are gigantic.
-The trekking consists of several ascending and descending through the lush forests.
+Welcome to the land of the Snow Leopard and the Red Panda.
+The Langtang Valley Trek is a famous trekking route in the Langtang region, north of Kathmandu.
+It is a fantastic trip that offers spectacular views of the Langtang Himalayan range, the flora and fauna of Langtang National Park, and the rich culture and Tamang ethnic traditions.
+Mountaineers argue that the Langtang Valley is really worth seeing, and the views are gigantic.
+The trekking consists of several ascents and descents through the lush forests.

-Kyanjin Gompa is the last point of the Langtang valley trekking.
-The trekking begins from Syabrubesi, which is located around a 7-8 hour drive from Kathmandu.
-Heading through the Langtang National Park and crossing the various Tamang Villages like Rimche and Lama Hotel, the trek reaches the Langtang Valley.
+Kyanjin Gompa is the last point of the Langtang Valley Trek.
+The trekking begins in Syabrubesi, which is located around a 7-8 hour drive from Kathmandu.
+Heading through the Langtang National Park and crossing the various Tamang villages like Rimche and Lama Hotel, the trek reaches the Langtang Valley.
 The trek mostly follows the Langtang Khola River.
-The settlement is similar to the Tibetan terrain and unique lifestyle.
+The settlement is similar to the Tibetan terrain and has a unique lifestyle.
 The people are innocent and friendly.
-The cultural hospitality of the local people is wonderful in the trekking to Langtang valley.
+The cultural hospitality of the local people is wonderful during the trek to Langtang Valley.
 Then the Langtang Valley route heads towards the Kyanjin Gompa (3870m) via the cheese factory.
-Langtang valley trek offers breathtaking Himalayan sceneries of Langtang Lirung, Ganesh Himal, Lamjung Himal, Naya-Kang, Lantang-RI, Langshisa, Tserku RI, Langtang Glacier, and other views.
-There are diverse flora and fauna on this trekking route.
-Oaks, Pines, rhododendron, Maples in the flora and wild boar, Red Panda, Ghoral, rhesus monkeys, Snow leopards, etc are the wild animals found on this trekking trail.
+Langtang Valley Trek offers breathtaking Himalayan scenery of Langtang Lirung, Ganesh Himal, Lamjung Himal, Naya-Kang, Lantang-RI, Langshisa, Tserku-RI, Langtang Glacier, and other views.
+There is diverse flora and fauna on this trekking route.
+Oaks, pines, rhododendrons, maples in the flora, wild boar, red pandas, ghoral, rhesus monkeys, snow leopards, etc. are the wild animals found on this trekking trail.

-Passing through the hospitable Tamang Villages, natural hot springs,s and surprising landscapes throughout the Langtang valley trek make the trip exciting.
+Passing through the hospitable Tamang villages, natural hot springs,s and surprising landscapes throughout the Langtang Valley trek makes the trip exciting.
 Rugged Trails Nepal welcomes you to trek with our experienced mountain leaders and the ideal services.
-We also operate the Langtang Trek on your Langtang Valley Trekking itineraries.
+We also operate the Langtang Trek on your Langtang Valley Trek itineraries.

 Tea House Trek in Nepal with an open mind and a broad heart.
 "Nitty Gritty"

-The Langtang trek is considered to be a moderately difficult trek.
+The Langtang Trek is considered to be a moderately difficult trek, and it's perfect for beginners as well.
 The trail takes you through a beautiful valley, across a river, and into the lap of giant mountains, with the Langtang National Park being a major attraction.
-The trek is about 62 km North of Kathmandu and can take a week or more to complete.
+The trek is about 62 kilometers north of Kathmandu and can take a week or more to complete.
 It is important to note that the difficulty level of the hike can vary depending on the trail conditions, weather, and personal fitness level.
 It is best to be prepared for the trek and be in good physical shape to enjoy the trek.

-Do we need to take a domestic flight to Trek to Langtang?
+Do we need to take a domestic flight from Trek to Langtang?

 No, it is not necessary to take a domestic flight to trek to the Langtang valley or Langtang region.
 The trek can be reached by taking a jeep or bus drive from Kathmandu.
 The journey starts with a drive from Kathmandu to Syabrubesi, which is the starting point of the trek.
 This will take around 7-8 hours by bus and around 6-7 hours by jeep.
 The journey by jeep or bus offers great landscapes and views of the Himalayas.